 le Confessionnal A film by Robert Lepage.
 Two brothers united by the past and torn by the sacred vow of confession.
 Starring Lothaire Bluteau, Patrick Goyette, Kristin Scott Thomas.
 Original French version with English subtitles.
 After conquering the public and the critics around the world with his spectacular shows and performances, the prolific Robert Lepage signs his first screen work, and once again it is a success.
 Dense with intrigue, this enigmatic story tells of two brothers' adventurous quest into the past.
 After a long stay in china, Pierre Lamontagne returns to his native Quebec city for his father's funeral, and reunites with his marginal adoptive brother, Marc.

 Together, they search for Marc's unknown father, and their journey leads them to investigate Quebec city in the 1950's... around the obscure set of Alfred Hitchcock's I Confess.
 The investigation guides the two brothers to Massicotte, a mysterious high ranking civil servant, who seems to hold the last piece to the family's cryptic puzzle...
 A dark family drama in the form of a tense thriller, le Confessionnal will entertain as well as fascinate.
 "Ambitious, Intricate and Ingenious!" - Brian Johnson, Maclean's.
 "A stunning, eye-popping visual and sonic treat!" - Brendan Kelly, Variety.
 COLOR, 101 minutes.
 1996 Alliance Video.
 Rated 14A (Canada).
 Never released in U.S. Out of print.
 4:3 aspect ratio.
-Excellent.
-US shipping $.99 first class or $5.10 priority.
-Outside US $3 for air.
+Excellent. $99cents first class shipping.
+Out of U.S. air shipping $3.
 DVD $14.99.
 This item is traded collector to collector.
 The Seller owns no rights to this property and no rights are transferred or implied.

 Lifepod Directed by Ron Silver.
 Suggested by a short story by Alfred Hitchcock and Harry Sylvester.
 Starring Robert Loggia, Stan Shaw, Ron Silver.
 Teleplay by M. Jay Roach & Pen Densham.
 Story by Pen Densham. "...
 Extraordinary cast...
 Cat and Mouse tensions... remarkably successful." - The New York Times.
 The year is 2168 A.D.: In this futuristic re-telling of the classic Hitchcock film, "Lifeboat", a group of passengers are thrown together aboard a small spacecraft after their luxury space liner explodes... only to discover that the deadly saboteur is in their midst!